gbmhunter/MClide/README.rst

 Clide comes with a Makefle with automatic dependcy tracking and example code which is automatically built on running the command :code:`make` from the root directory of the repo.

 Once compiled, this example code can be run by typing :code:`example/example.elf`.
+A few example commands with associated parameter and options have been registered for you to experiment with.

 Automatic Help Generation With Command Grouping
 -----------------------------------------------